aarizat/interview-questions/general_questions/README.md

 7 - What is the difference between concurrency and parallelism?

+8 -  What is a message queuing systems?
+What is used for ?

 # Databases

 1 - What is a Storage Procedure (SP) ?